elicia4/linux_notes/misc/inodes.md

 # Inodes

-These notes are on [this video](https://www.youtube.com/watch?v=6KjMlm8hhFA) and various man pages.
+These notes are on [this video](https://www.youtube.com/watch?v=6KjMlm8hhFA), various man pages and Internet resources.

 [***go back to README***](/README.md)

 Files are simple structures that contain no metadata, no information about themselves.
 A file is only just a filename and an inode number.
+Inodes store metadata for every file on your system in a table-like structure usually located near the beginning of a partition.
+They store all the information except the file name and the data.

 Whenever you `ls`, you only look up filenames, but when you `ls -l` you get additional metadata.
 You can think of a directory in Linux as something that